 </ul>

-Although this usually will not affect the final display effect of the page (browsers will automatically ignore most extra whitespace), for developers and operators who pursue ultimate optimization and have a code obsession, this will lead to:
+Although this usually does not affect the final display effect of the page (browsers automatically ignore most extra whitespace), for developers and operators who pursue extreme optimization and code cleanliness, this will lead to:

-1. HTML source code redundancy:Added unnecessary characters, causing the HTML file size to slightly increase.
-In large websites or high-concurrency scenarios, this can accumulate into significant bandwidth consumption and loading time.
+- HTML code redundancy:Characters that are not necessary have been added, causing the HTML file size to slightly increase.
+Under large websites or high-concurrency scenarios, this can accumulate into considerable bandwidth consumption and loading time.

-2. Readability reduced:For those who directly view the HTML source code for debugging or SEO analysis, too many blank lines and whitespace characters may interfere with vision and reduce the readability of the code.
+- Readability decreased:For those who directly view the HTML source code for debugging or SEO analysis, too many blank lines and whitespace can distract the eyes and reduce the readability of the code.

-3. Potential layout issues:Even though it is not common, in certain CSS or JavaScript processing scenarios that are sensitive to whitespace, these additional whitespace characters may cause unexpected layout or behavior issues.
+- Potential layout issues:Even though it is not common, in certain scenarios where CSS or JavaScript processing is sensitive to whitespace, these additional whitespaces may cause unexpected layout or behavior issues.

 1.{%- tag %}: Remove all whitespace before the tag